Skip to content

 Year-To-Date (YTD) in payroll refers to the cumulative totals of various earnings, deductions, and contributions recorded from the start of the calendar year up to the current date.
 It provides a comprehensive snapshot of an employee’s financial activity and is an essential metric for both employees and employers in tracking income and deductions over time.

 What does year to date mean?
-Simply put, it reflects how much an employee has earned and how much has been deducted so far in the year.
-It is designed to provide a running total of your earnings and deductions, as well as paystub information.
+Simply put, it shows how much an employee earned and how much the employer deducted so far this year.
+It provides a running total of your earnings, deductions, and paystub details.

 YTD Earnings